hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/columns.md

 # The `<columns>` Tag

-This tags can be used in a `<select>` query tag and designates the query as a Structured Select rather than a Flat Select.
+This tag can be used in a `<select>` query tag and designates the query as a Structured Select rather than a Flat Select.